FilipaRamos/Wall-follower-turtlebot/README.md

 |
 ```

+The eval folder contains the evaluation script in Python and the files where the range errors and plots are saved.
+The launch folder includes the launch files for the package and the models encapsulates the 3D CAD files utilised for the wall designs.
+The rviz folder has a configuration for the viewer.
+The src folder contains the source code of the package and the worlds folder is a container of world files that allow the simulation worlds to be built for Gazebo.

 ## Dependencies

 The only dependencies of the package are entirely related to ROS, with its installation and some turtlebot3 packages needed for execution.